chros73/bscpylgtv/README.md

 bscpylgtvcommand 192.168.1.18 set_settings other "{\"svcMenuFlag\": false}"
 # Get config values of "tv.model" category (using list)
 bscpylgtvcommand 192.168.1.18 get_configs "[\"tv.model.*\"]" true
-# Activate "OLED Motion Pro" on C9 (using JSON)
+# NOTE: this method does not work anymore on newer WebOS versions.
+Activate "OLED Motion Pro" on C9 (using JSON)
 bscpylgtvcommand 192.168.1.18 set_configs "{\"tv.model.motionProMode\": \"OLED Motion Pro\"}"
-# Display Total Power On Time under TV Information on EU models where it's hidden (using JSON)
+# NOTE: this method does not work anymore on newer WebOS versions.
+Display Total Power On Time under TV Information on EU models where it's hidden (using JSON)
 bscpylgtvcommand 192.168.1.18 set_configs "{\"tv.conti.supportUsedTime\": true}"
 # Take screenshot
 bscpylgtvcommand 192.168.1.18 take_screenshot
 # Reboot the TV fully in case it is malfunctioning
 bscpylgtvcommand 192.168.1.18 reboot
-# Soft reboot the TV in case it is malfunctioning: reboot_soft [webos_version] (e.g. for older WebOS: reboot_soft 4)
+# NOTE: this method does not work anymore on newer WebOS versions.
+Soft reboot the TV in case it is malfunctioning: reboot_soft [webos_version] (e.g. for older WebOS: reboot_soft 4)
 bscpylgtvcommand 192.168.1.18 reboot_soft
 # Turn the TV off (standby)
 bscpylgtvcommand 192.168.1.18 power_off